 But I thought, in order to be conscious, an entity had to have higher brain function, and animals do not have that!

 If we can’t tell when something is conscious, you can’t work out what components are needed for consciousness to work, so how do you know it’s anything to do with the higher brain at all?
-It might be a side–effect of quantum electron behaviour, as was once been suggested (similar ideas explored here, and many more places).
+It might be a side–effect of quantum electron behaviour, as was once been suggested.
 I think people argue this because they want to believe there’s something special about people, and this happens to be convenient.

 Since fish to not feel pain, they are not conscious.